Duties and Responsibilities

 Dr. Hill Duin has received the Alumni Distinguished Service Awards from Waldorf University, Luther College and the College of Education and Human Development at the University of Minnesota.
-Among her other recognitions are FFA Minnesota State Award for outstanding Leadership and Distinguished Teaching Award from the University of Minnesota’s College of Agriculture, she received the 2021 Ronald S. Blicq Award for Distinction in Technical Communication from the IEEE Professional Communication Society and the 2021 J. R. Gould Award for Excellence in Teaching from the Society for Technical Communication.
+Among her other recognitions are FFA Minnesota State Award for outstanding Leadership and Distinguished Teaching Award from the University of Minnesota’s College of Agriculture.

 Professor Cathy Frey, Trustee

 Cathy Frey is a Professor of Mathematics and Chair of the Faculty Senate at Norwich University in Northfield, Vt..
-She joined the Norwich faculty in 1985 and was the first woman promoted to Associate Professor and tenured in the Mathematics Department (1991) and the first female promoted to the rank Professor of Mathematics (2001) at Norwich University.
+She joined the Norwich faculty in 1985 and was the first woman promoted to Associate Professor and tenured in the Mathematics Department (1991) and the first Female promoted to the rank Professor of Mathematics (2001) at Norwich University.
 She served as the first female Chair of the Mathematics Department at Norwich from 2002-2006 and as the first female Dean of Mathematics and Sciences from 2006-2013.
-She currently serves as the first female Chair of the Faculty Senate at Norwich.
 Her research interests in the areas of actuarial science and mathematics education, she has been a leader at Norwich in teaching mathematics online.
 Under her leadership, Norwich started an Actuarial Concentration in the Mathematics Major in 2014.
-She has received Category I Dana Grants four times awarded to regular faculty who have demonstrated superior scholarship, teaching ability, and university service.
+She has been a recipient of the Category I Dana Award three awarded to regular faculty who have demonstrated superior scholarship, teaching ability, and university service.
 She was the recipient of the Vermont Women in Higher Education Jackie Gribbon’s Leadership Award given a woman who has demonstrated leadership ability, served as a model and mentor, developed innovative programs and contributed significantly to the institution and profession in 2008.